In 1968, baseball was a pitcher’s game.

 Game Score: 101

-Every perfect game has a story.
+Every perfect game has its story.
 This one was characterized by a matchup that was as lopsided as any that season.
 The Giants would go on to win the World Series, while the Astros would finish with an MLB-worst record of 55-107.
-Such was reflected by how the teams fared that day.
+About as much was reflected by how the teams fared that day.

 Cain threw 14 strikeouts, tying Sandy Koufax’s record for the most in a perfect game.
-Meanwhile, the Giants heaped 10 runs on the struggling Astros.
-The closest thing Houston had to a moral victory was making Cain throw 125 pitches, the most in any perfect game… Not exactly bulletin board material.
+The Giants, meanwhile, heaped 10 runs on the struggling Astros.
+The closest thing Houston had to a moral victory was making Cain throw 125 pitches, the most in any perfect game… and that’s not exactly bulletin board material.

-Cain’s career waned after that season, and he’s remembered as a good, but not great, pitcher.
-For one summer day in 2012, though, he was unhittable.
+Cain’s career waned after that season, but for one summer day in 2012, he was untouchable.

 4.